Dust Mite Allergy: Symptoms, Causes, Diagnosis and Treatment

 • Asthma Symptoms: In individuals with asthma, dust mite allergies can trigger wheezing, shortness of breath, and chest tightness.

-Dust Mite Allergy Treatment
+Find General-medicine for Dust Mite Allergy Treatment Near You

-Medical treatments for dust mite allergies focus on managing symptoms and reducing exposure to dust mites.
+Treatments for dust mite allergies focus on managing symptoms and reducing exposure to dust mites.
 Some common treatments include:

 • Antihistamines: Over-the-counter or prescription antihistamines can help reduce sneezing, itching, and runny nose.